California Wildfire Lawsuit Information

 PG&E Lawsuit Causes of Action

-Based on these factual allegations, PG&E lawsuits set forth the following causes of action (or legal counts) against the company:
+Based on these allegations, the PG&E lawsuit states various causes of action (or legal counts) against the company:

 - Negligence.
 PG&E breached its duty of care to the plaintiffs and the public by failing to comply with safety statutes and regulations, failing to properly maintain its utility equipment and surrounding vegetation, and failing to de-energize hazardous power lines in foreseeable fire conditions.